vijaylondhe/DevOps-Projects/Project-03:Lift-and-Shift-Webapp-On-AWS/README.md

 ### Create Certificate in AWS Certificate Manager (ACM)

-- Login to the AWS account
+- Login to the AWS account and select N.Virginia as region

 ![GitHub Light](./snaps/Login.png)